-There are an awful lot of adverts for compost tumblers.
-Some you roll along the ground.
+There is a lot of choice when it comes to compost tumblers.
 Others rotate on a base.
 Some rotate around a central axle.
 Still more are cranked with a handle.
 All suggest that they give you compost more easily and in less time than a bin which sounds very attractive.
 So, is a tumbler something that you should consider?

 In 2011 Which?
 Gardening magazine in the UK compared turning five well-filled tumblers three times a week with turning a traditional compost heap of the same volume once a week (usually done with a garden fork or spade).
 Surprisingly they found that, while the heap took around ten weeks, tumblers actually took a month longer to create usable compost.